 - Senate Bill 17-102 (Prohibit Use Of Certain Student Personal Information) — Specifically citizenship status or religion of the student’s family Postponed Indefinitely

 - Senate Bill 17-118 (Information On Private Occupational Schools) — Must be provided to prospective students and includes completion rates, post grad employment, student debt, etc. Postponed Indefinitely

-- Senate Bill 17-126 (Domestic Violence Fatality Review Board) — Created in the Department of Law to review statewide data and present a report by December 1, 2018 on recommendations on reducing the incidence of domestic violence Passed
+- Senate Bill 17-126 (Domestic Violence Fatality Review Board) — Created in the Department of Law to review statewide data and present a report by December 1, 2018 on recommendations on reducing the incidence of domestic violence Signed by Governor

 - Senate Bill 17-128 (Higher Education Behavior Policies) — On violations of codes of behavior.
 Higher education institutions receiving college opportunity fund dollars must develop policies on sexual assault, domestic violence, dating violence, stalking, hate crimes, and publish handbook.
 Postponed Indefinitely